 Most Brassavola orchids are very fragrant, attracting pollinators with their citrusy smell.
 But they are only fragrant at night, in order to attract the right moth.
-Longevity of flowers depends on the species and is between five and thirty days.
+Longevity of flowers depends on the species and is between one and weeks.